A Traveler’s Guide to La Boca, Buenos Aires

 • FLIGHTS | Always check Google Flights and Skyscanner for flights to and within Argentina.
 Aerolineas Argentina is the local airline with the most routes.
 FlyBondi and Jetsmart are two budget airlines with dirt-cheap prices (but expect to pay for every add-on like luggage).

-6 thoughts on “What to do in La Boca, Buenos Aires: Caminito and More”
+6 thoughts on “A Traveler’s Guide to La Boca, Buenos Aires”

 1. Buenos Aires is a big beautiful city.
 Visit for the history and the flavor.
 I would suggest you start with the hop on hop off bus tour.
 Then select the places that you would like to explore.
 Tango everywhere.
 It is also a walking city, reminds me so much of NYC.
 Also enjoyed La Boca, we have souvenir picture dressed as Tango Dancers Lol, fun.
 Enjoyed the trip so much, forgot to schedule a trip to Montevideo.